Clif bars are a staple among athletes and fitness enthusiasts.

-However, keep in mind that some Clif bars are not vegan, so we’ll have to dissect each type to figure out which bars are vegan, and which ones are not.
+However, keep in mind that some Clif bars are not vegan, so we’ll have to dissect each one to figure out which bars are vegan.

 In addition, we’re also going over some of the “questionable” ingredients Clif bars may have because we feel like that is important for vegans that have stricter standards.

 The original energy bars are the most easily accessible Clif bars.